guidotag/Image-Morphing/README.md

 ## Software prerequisites

 - Intel C compiler, which is included in the Intel® Parallel Studio XE packages.
 You can download a free trial, or a full version for academic usage only, both from Intel's webpage.
-Alternatively, you can use the GCC compiler, and change the CC variable in the `Makefile`.
+Alternatively, you can use the GCC compiler, and change the CC variable in `src/Makefile`.

 - OpenCV 2.4 or greater.
 Super easy downloading script at https://github.com/jayrambhia/Install-OpenCV.